 (c) Luvvy creatives and commercial clients

-This goes one of two ways.
+This goes one of 2 ways.
 Luvvy creatives are capable of being highly charming.
-If the timing of the moon and sun and their you know, biorhythms, is just right, they will dazzle the commercial client with a big idea that is super stylised and impressive.
+If the timing of the moon and sun and their you know, biorhythms, is just right, they dazzle the commercial client with a big idea that’s super stylised and impressive.

-The client will lose their bearings completely and forget to ask all the normal business questions they normally ask.
+The client loses their bearings completely and forgets to ask all the normal business questions they normally ask.
 The ad goes on to drive record sales and wins multiple awards.

 That maybe happens 2% of times.